-The challenge is to create a different unique password for every single service without reusing one everywhere, not even one in two places which include your phone.
-Even though you might use Face ID, or some other sorts of unlock.
-But actually you’ll definitely need the password sometimes often, like when your phone is restarted or for changing the password, face ID or even adding a Google or other account.
+The challenge is to create a different unique password for every single service without reusing one everywhere, not even one in two places that include your phone.
+Even though you might use Face ID or some other sort of unlocking.
+But actually, you’ll definitely need the password sometimes often, like when your phone is restarted or for changing the password, face ID, or even adding a Google or other account.

 What Happens When You Lose Your Phone’s Password

-Although security has improved and is now more advanced, these doesn’t mean you won’t lose your password.
-While password managers do a great job of managing it, but they don’t remember the phone’s password and is also within the phone that won’t help when your phone password is lost.
+Although security has improved and is now more advanced, this doesn’t mean you won’t lose your password.
+While password managers do a great job of managing it, but they don’t remember the phone’s password, and is also within the phone that won’t help when your phone password is lost.
 So once the password is lost, it’s impossible to find the password back.

 How Google Account Verification (FRP) Protects